Crawling is a major milestone that signifies the start of your baby’s future mobility!

 - Remove all pot plants from the floor

-REMEMBER: Get down and look at each room from your crawling baby’s perspective to ensure that you have not missed any potential hazards!
+TOP TIP: To find all the potential hazards for a crawling baby… Get down on the floor and look at each room from your crawling baby’s perspective to ensure that you have not missed any!

 Should You Be Concerned If Baby Is Not Crawling?